How to & FAQ

 How do I remotely submit and speak to a public comment during the meeting?

-1. First make sure you have joined the webinar (you must use the RingCentral app, and have a mic and speaker – no dial in telephone connection is allowed), and have entered your name so we can associate your comment with you on the attendee list.
+1. First make sure you have joined the webinar (you must use the RingCentral app or a valid web browser, and have a mic and speaker – no dial in telephone connection is allowed), and have entered your name so we can associate your comment with you on the attendee list.

-2. Next sign up for a oral testimony on our E-Portal (sign ups open at 8am on Day 1 of the Council meeting and close for each Agenda Item when Public Comment starts for that Agenda Item.)
+2. Next sign up for a oral testimony on our E-Portal (sign ups open at 8am on the day before the Council meeting and close for each Agenda Item when Public Comment starts for that Agenda Item.)

 3. Finally, when we get to the public comment period, the screen will be shared with the list of people who have signed up so you will know what order you fall in.
-The Chair will then call on individuals who are on that list to raise their hands in the RingCentral app, which will bring their names to the top of the list.
+The Chair / Vice Chair will then call on individuals who are on that list.
 From there, we will call on individuals and un-mute their microphones for testimony.

 Please note: if technical issues arise, we will move onto the next person signed up to comment.
 We will circle back at the end to allow you to attempt again.
 You can reach out to Kris Kleinschmidt (kris.kleinschmidt@pcouncil.org) and Hayden York (hayden.york@pcouncil.org) if you have issues.